boricj/ghidra-unlinker-scripts/README.md

-**⚠ This repository is obsoleted by https://github.com/boricj/ghidra/tree/feature/elfrelocatebleobjectexporter (WIP)**
+**⚠ This repository is obsoleted by https://github.com/boricj/ghidra-unlinker-extension**

 # Unlinker scripts for Ghidra